dot-home/cpd/README.md

 components_ and, optionally, a space- or slash-separated list of _subpath components_, the first one of which must start with a slash to separate it from the target path components.
-All components (both target path and subpath) may include glob patterns and all have an implicit `*` appended to become prefix globs.
+All components (both target path and subpath) may include glob patterns and all components have an implicit `*` appended to become prefix globs.

 From the set of target path components it finds target paths that match all of those components, in any order.
-Thus, set `(a de)` would match target path `/xyz/def/abc/ghi` because `a*` matches the `abc` component and `de*` matches the `def` component.
+Thus, set `{a, de}` (expressed as `a de`  or `de a` on the command line) would match target path `/xyz/def/abc/ghi` because `a*` matches the `abc` component and `de*` matches the `def` component.

-Once target paths have been selected, a second search is done for paths below these target paths that match, in order, the list of subpath components.
-Thus, list `[gh j]` would match a target path that has `/ghi/jkl` below it but not a target path that has `/jkl/ghi` below it.
+Once target paths have been selected, a second search is done for paths below these target paths that are directories that match, in order, the list of subpath components.
+Thus, list `gh j` or `gh/j` would match a target path that has below it a directory `/ghi/jkl/`, but not a target path that has below it directory `/jkl/ghi/` nor file `/ghi/jkl`.

 This produces a final list of paths each being a matching target path plus subpath.
-This is ordered first by the rightmost matching components in the target path portion; that is, given target path components `(f)` `/bar/foo` will be considered a better match than `/foo/bar`.
+This is ordered first by the rightmost matching components in the target path portion; that is, given target path components `{f}` `/bar/foo` will be considered a better match than `/foo/bar`.
 Within that order, subpath components are ordered lexicographically.